Featured snippets are an important part of SEO.

 Q: Is the featured snippet a rich result?

 A: Yes, the featured snippet is a type of rich result.
-Rich results are snippets that appear on search engine results pages (SERPs) and include extra information such as images, videos, reviews, and more.
+Rich results appear on search engine results pages (SERPs) and include extra information such as images, videos, reviews, and more.

 Q: Does being featured in a snippet help with SEO?